Associations

 Paginated query on

-collection of the 1stBook
+authorscollection of the 1stBookobjectselect

 tb_1_.AUTHOR_ID,